-- Various Police Acts, which outline the responsibilities of the Chief Constable and provide clarity on her operational independence. - The Police Reform and Social Responsibility Act 2011 (PR&SRA) providing the legal framework for decision-making. - The Policing Protocol Order 2011 setting out the framework within which the PCC & CC should work and requiring all parties to abide by the Nolan Principles. - The Home Office Financial Management Code of Practice for the Police Service embedding the principles of good governance into the way the Chief Constable operates.
+- Various Police Acts, which outline the responsibilities of the Chief Constable and provide clarity on their operational independence. - The Police Reform and Social Responsibility Act 2011 (PR&SRA) providing the legal framework for decisionmaking. - The Policing Protocol Order 2011 setting out the framework within which the PCC & Chief Constable should work and requiring all parties to abide by the Nolan Principles. - The Home Office Financial Management Code of Practice for the Police Service embedding the principles of good governance into the way the Chief Constable operates.

 Challenge and scrutiny contribute to good governance by being part of accountable decision making, policy making and review.
 The implementation of a robust decision making process ensures that the right decisions are taken for the right reason at the right time.
-The Chief Constable adopts rigorous standards of probity, regularity and transparency in decision making and all decisions are taken solely in the public interest and to maintain the Queen's peace.
+The Chief Constable adopts rigorous standards of probity, regularity and transparency in decision making and all decisions are taken solely in the public interest and to maintain the King's peace.

-The Constabulary has a Chief Officer Group, which has responsibility for strategic decision making and is supported by subsidiary boards organised around delivery of priorities within the future strategic vision outlined in Cumbria Vision 2025, with defined terms of reference.
+The Constabulary has a Chief Officer Group, which has responsibility for strategic decision making and is supported by subsidiary boards as outlined above on page 3.
 Formal Chief Officer Group meetings are minuted.
 Decisions of the Chief Officer Group and strategic boards are recorded and made available to key internal stakeholders.
 All significant strategic decisions are referred to the Chief Officer Group.
 A forward plan and standing items ensure that all significant areas of Constabulary business are considered on a regular and planned basis.
 Reports for decisions are prepared on a standard template, which ensures that the implications of all decisions are clearly understood.
 This includes a requirement to acquire relevant financial, legal, human resources, equality, procurement, ICT and risk management advice.
-The Director of Legal Services, in conjunction with the Chief Finance Officer has responsibility for the lawfulness of Chief Officer Group decisions.
+The Director of Legal Services, in conjunction with the Constabulary Chief Finance Officer has responsibility for the lawfulness of Chief Officer Group decisions.